 Throughout her time at AP, Myers has worked to stay ahead of industry developments by becoming a master at social media as a reporting tool, training her colleagues on digital news and developing new skills along the way.
-From being AP’s lead interviewer on the 2020 Oscars red carpet to rushing to the scenes of mass shootings, Myers has covered every type of event as an AP reporter and still gets that rush of excitement when she knows she has a good idea.
+From being AP’s lead interviewer at the Oscars to rushing to the scenes of mass shootings, Myers has covered every type of event as an AP reporter and still gets that rush of excitement when she knows she has a good idea.

 A journalistic acrobat, Myers can dive deep on important stories, find others that aren’t being told and use new technology to tell others creatively, like the time she strapped a GoPro to her head and zipped down a glass slide 1,000 feet above downtown Los Angeles.
 From filming 360-degree video at the Oscars to writing profiles memorializing the victims of mass shootings and natural disasters, Myers loves creating distinctive content that helps AP stay ahead of the competition.